 - Mario Draghi’s speech on 26 July 2012 was instrumental in calming down markets

-concern today is how to bring monetary policy normalisation without creating market disruption
+- The dominating concern today is how to bring monetary policy normalisation without creating market disruption

 Using a search engine reveals that Mario Draghi’s famous London speech on 26 July 2012 is celebrated every year since.
 Several factors explain its importance and the enduring admiration.
 On a practical note, the message was punchy and hence easy to remember.
 Moreover, the timing was great with market nervousness rising exponentially in the weeks and days before.
 Finally and most importantly, the speech offered a credible ‘open envelope’ promising “whatever it takes”.
 The concrete action plan was communicated after the Governing Council meeting of 6 September which saw the creation of the Outright Monetary Transactions instrument.
 It would enable the ECB to address severe distortions in bond markets by buying sovereign bonds with a maturity of between one and three years, without ex ante quantitative limits but under the condition of “strict and effective conditionality attached to an appropriate EFSF/ESM programme”.